jddamore/HL7-Task-Force-Examples/C-CDAR2.1/PROBLEM_Problem_with_Qualifier/readme.md

 Comments

-This is an example of a food allergy with information on both allergic reaction and reaction severity.
-It was based upon discussion with Russ Leftwich and Lisa Nelson in coordination with Patient Care Committee.
-See DSTU 219 for update regarding act/code.
+This is an example of adding a SNOMED qualifier to an amiguous ICD-9 which could be used in qualifying patients related to QRDA/eCQM measure

 Custodian